dyno-might/dyno-might.github.io/_posts/2022-06-16-aspartame.md

 (Incidentally, this same logic does not apply to other artificial sweeteners which mostly aren't broken down at all.)

 While *informative*, this does not *prove* aspartame is safe.
 Biology is crazy.
 But it should inform our priors.
-Speaking for myself:
+Speaking for myself, my previous model was that consuming aspartame would result in a crazy unknown synthetic chemical circulating around my body and doing god-knows-what.
+My updated model is that consuming aspartame results in slightly larger amounts of some totally normal chemicals.

+{% comment %}
 **Previous model**: Consuming aspartame results in a crazy unknown synthetic chemical circulating around your body and doing god-knows-what.

 **Updated model**: Consuming aspartame results in slightly larger amounts of some totally normal chemicals.
+{% endcomment %}

-But even if normal, could these chemicals still cause harm?
+This is reassuring.
+But even if they're normal, could these chemicals still cause harm?
 Sure.
-Fortunately for us, aspartame was invented a long time ago.
+Fortunately for us, aspartame was invented a long time ago, so we have lots of evidence.

 ## The scientific consensus